bmeares/Meerschaum/docs/mkdocs/reference/pipes/parameters.md

 ### The `datetime` Index

-The naming of the keys does not matter with notable exception of the `datetime` key.
-The column specified as the `datetime` index will be used as the datetime axis for bounding.
+The column specified as the `datetime` index will be used as the datetime axis for bounding, e.g. as the time axis for a hypertable.

-You may specify an integer column as the `datetime` axis if you explictly set its `dtype` as `int` (see below).
+You may specify an integer column as the `datetime` axis if you explictly set its `dtype` as `int` (see [dtypes](#dtypes) below).

+### The `primary` Index

+The column specified as the `primary` index will be created as the primary key.
+If `autoincrement` is set, then the primary key will be created as an incremental integer column.

+You may designate the same column as both the `datetime` and `primary` indices.

 ## `dtypes`